mailbox-encore/VstHostSwitcher/README.md

 > ...etc

 You can enter several pairs (x86 + x64) of VST host paths and specify your preferred one using the optionnal _preferredPath_ key.
 This will allow you to switch easily from one VST host to the other in case you need to tests something or a VST plugin is not fully _supported_ by a VST host application.
-If the _preferredPath_ key is not specified, the script will use the _xNNPath1_ pair of paths as default.
+If the _preferredPath_ key is not specified, the script will use the _x##Path?_ pair of paths as default.

 If no VST HOST application path is defined, the script will use the following default values respectively for the x86 and x64 default VST Host application path location: